Nicholas L. Roberti

 Overview

-Nicholas Roberti represents clients facing government actions, complex commercial disputes, and tax controversy matters.
-Nick is a goal-driven problem solver who understands how to navigate disputes across the legal spectrum.
+Nicholas Roberti represents clients facing the federal government at all stages of the dispute—before one arises, at the trial level, and on appeal.
+Nick is a goal-driven problem solver who understands how to navigate matters across the legal spectrum.

 Career & Education